Juan Manuel de Rosas: Totalitarian regime

-Rosas's authority and influence spread far beyond the House of Representatives.
+Rosas' authority and influence spread far beyond the House of Representatives.
 He exercised tight control over the bureaucracy as well as his cabinet, stating: "Do not imagine that my Ministers are anything but my Secretaries.
-I put them in their offices to listen and report, and nothing more."
+I put them in their offices to listen and report, and nothing more".
 His supporters were rewarded with positions within the state apparatus, and anyone he deemed a threat was purged.
 Opposition newspapers were burned in public squares.
 Rosas created an elaborate cult of personality, presenting himself as an almighty and fatherlike figure who protected the people.
 His portraits were carried in street demonstrations and placed on church altars to be venerated.
 Rosismo was no longer a mere faction within the Federalist ranks; it had become a political movement.
-As early as 1829, Rosas had confided to an Uruguayan diplomatic envoy: "I tell you I am not a Federalist, and I have never belonged to that party."
+As early as 1829, Rosas had confided to an Uruguayan diplomatic envoy: "I tell you I am not a Federalist, and I have never belonged to that party".
 During his governorship, he still claimed to have favoured Federalism against Unitarianism, although in practice Federalism had by that time been subsumed into the Rosismo movement.